taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee grins and her eyes twinkle.

-Majhee: **"Mas, primeiro nós comemos!
+Majhee: **"E você trouxe um convidado, entou primeiro, nós comemos!
 Ninguém pode pensar com o estômago vazio!"**

-*translation: "But, first we eat!
+*translation: "And you brought a guest, so first, we eat!
 No one can think with an empty stomach!"*

 ### Page 10